pixbi/duplo/README.md

 ## HTML/Jade Concatenation Order

 Jade files are concatenated in no particular order as the Jade include system is used for explicit ordering.
-Note that any Jade files within the `app/` directory are not included.
-They must be within the `app/modules/` directory.

 ## Component Versions